CollectionBuilder/cb-docs/docs/advanced/repurposetimeline.md

 {% raw %}`{%- assign uniqueYears = clean-years | split: ";" | uniq | sort -%}`{% endraw %}

 Your Timeline visualization will now be based on the text values in your chosen field.

+### Change Timeline Button Value

+After you follow these instructions, you will still see a blue button that says "Year" on your new timeline page.

+To update this, you will need to navigate to the "timeline.html" file in the "_layouts" folder and then change the button value from "Year" to your custom field name (see line 22 of the code).

+{% include feature/image.html img="change-button-value.gif" alt="Visual Studio Code user changes the button value from year to depth in the timeline.html file" border=true width="80%" %}